 M.D.
-Harmon, a conservative columnist who once railed against gun-safety classes as infringing upon freedom, is dead.
+Harmon, a conservative columnist who once railed against gun-safety classes as infringing upon freedom, died.
 He was shot unintentionally by a 16-year-old who was visiting him, with Harmon’s own loaded gun.
 It went off when Harmon handed a loaded gun to the minor, who will now have to live with killing Harmon for the rest of his life.
 A gun safety class could have easily prevented this death as classes instruct you to unload a gun before handing it to another person.
 (Note: the NRA does NOT include this tip on their gun safety page, although even they admit that gun safety courses reduce accidental shootings.)

 Harmon was opposed to gun safety classes being required for gun owners.